Magen, Israel: History

-During World War I, British forces established an air base here after the withdrawal of the Turks.
+During World War I British forces established an air base at the village site after the withdrawal of the Turks.
 The kibbutz was established by immigrants from Romania on 16 August 1949.
-The site was on the remains the Maqam (shrine) of Sheikh Nuran, probably the site of the biblical town of Bethul (Joshua 19:4) and a battlefield during Operation Assaf in the 1948 Arab–Israeli War.
+The site also contains the remains of the maqam of Sheikh Nuran, either the site of the biblical town of Bethul (Joshua 19:4) or the site of a fourth-century Byzantine monastery.